luojiahai/luojiahai.github.io/content/posts/transformers-inference.md

 but can provide additional quality of life.
 See the [task summary](https://huggingface.co/docs/transformers/task_summary) for examples of use.

-The `pipeline()` is a utility factory method to build a `Pipeline` given a task.
-Call the pipeline instance to generate the model outputs.

-There are multiple ways to fetch pretrained models to run inference:
+The `pipeline()` is a utility factory method to build a `Pipeline`.
+There are multiple ways to fetch a pretrained model to run inference with a pipeline:

 #### Fetch remote model given a task